ygdanchoi/atari-tempest/README.md

 }
 ```

-Finally, the `Blaster` wraps around if necessary and plays a sound if on a new tube segment.
+Finally, the `Blaster` wraps around if necessary and plays a sound if it has reached a new segment.
 ```js
 changeXPos(increment) {
   const oldXPos = this.xPos;